 Customers must be notified of any food that has been cooked using GM oil.

 Calorie labelling: If you choose to give information about calorie or other nutrient content of your dishes we would advise you obtain advice from your local trading standards or environmental health service (depending on the arrangements in your area).
 Further information on out of home calorie labelling is available on the Department of Health website.

 - check that the descriptions that you make are correct, and match those given by your supplier (on order forms, delivery documents, invoices or on product packaging) - for example, if the supplier description is 'reformed scampi', the menu description should also be 'reformed scampi'.
 Check with your supplier if you are in any doubt about the accuracy of your descriptions

 - remember that product specifications may change over time, so you need to keep checking

 - take particular care when you change supplier

 - advise customers of any changes to product descriptions.
 If the change is permanent, the menu will need to be amended

 - always ensure that you and all employees follow the instructions supplied with any seasoning / colour.
 If there are no instructions, or if they are not clear, ask your supplier for further details in writing.
 Do not guess or rely on verbal information

-It is an offence to display misleading or incorrect information, and doing so can result in a fine.
+It is an offence to display misleading or incorrect information.
 The accuracy of descriptions used in catering premises is the responsibility of the business owner.
-The name or description of food should be the same as used by your supplier, with whom you should check if you are in any doubt.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.
 Any legislation referred to, while still current, may have been amended from the form in which it was originally enacted.
 Please contact us for further information.